cnkz/kaz-image-craft/README.md

 # KAZ Image Craft

 **KAZ Image Craft** is a lightweight, fully client-side image editing tool for preparing images before upload, designed for modern web applications.
-It supports cropping, rotating, previewing, drag-and-drop sorting, and managing multiple images with ease — all in JavaScript, with no dependencies.
+It supports cropping, rotating, compressing, previewing, drag-and-drop sorting, and managing multiple images — all in JavaScript, with no dependencies.

 ## 🚀 Usage